IBM/securitization_blockchain/README.md

 5. The signed transaction is forwarded to an ordering service, which executes the transaction.
 In this case, the newly created "Asset" would be placed in an "Asset Pool"

-6. The updated state is commited to the blockchain ledger
+6. The updated state is committed to the blockchain ledger

 7. The Securitization UI queries the updated ledger state and renders tables with the updated information